durden/python_science_apps/controller.md

 - 1000 rows
 - pandas.read_csv: 0.56s
 - numpy.loadtxt: 2.1s
-- custom OrderedDict (10 lines): .99ss
+- custom OrderedDict (10 lines): .99s
 - numpy.loadtxt: 2.03s

+# Presenter Notes

+- Pandas doesn't just get data in easily; it's fast!
+- Lots of recent work to optimize this even more
+- Pandas heavily optimizes this with Cython
+- Cython is outside of scope, but it's a way to speed up Python with data types

 --------------------------------------------------